-Condition: A food allergy is an abnormal response of the immune system to otherwise harmless foods, which include, but not limited to, peanuts, nuts, milk, eggs, soy, fish, shellfish, and wheat.
+A food allergy is an abnormal response of the immune system to otherwise harmless foods, which include, but not limited to, peanuts, nuts, milk, eggs, soy, fish, shellfish, and wheat.
 In some cases, just simply being in the same room where the offending food is present can cause a reaction.

-Treatment: If you suspect an anaphylactic reaction is occurring, don't lose precious time!
-Act quickly.
-Follow the physician's instructions for treatment.
-Call Emergency Medical Services (911).
+If you suspect an anaphylactic reaction is occurring, don't lose precious time!

+- 1. Act quickly.

+- 2. Follow the physician's instructions for treatment.

+- 3. Call Emergency Medical Services (911).

 School personnel trained in cardio-pulmonary resuscitation and first aid should be called to aid the student prior to the arrival of the rescue squad.

-Limits: Children with known sensitivities to certain foods should have a plan of care developed by the parents, principal, school nurse, and the cafeteria manager.
+Children with known sensitivities to certain foods should have a plan of care developed by the parents, principal, school nurse, and the cafeteria manager.
 Despite our best efforts, some children may accidentally ingest foods to which they are allergic.
 In the classroom, cafeteria, and on field trips, the following may be considered.

-Schools may consider a "milk and peanut free table" as a safe zone in the cafeteria.
+- 1. Schools may consider a "milk and peanut free table" as a safe zone in the cafeteria. - 2.
 Field trips should be evaluated for specific activities.
-(For example, some museums have walnut shell based structures and projects).
+(For example, some museums have walnut shell based structures and projects). - 3.
 With parental consent, information on allergies should be shared with classmates so they may resist sharing food and snacks.

+Management:

-Management: Report acute reactions immediately to the principal or appropriate designee in order to initiate appropriate first aid treatment.
+Report acute reactions immediately to the principal or appropriate designee in order to initiate appropriate first aid treatment.
 For students with known sensitivities to food allergies, ask parents to describe past reactions so school personnel will know what kind of reaction to expect.
 Some children who have had extremely severe reactions in the past may be required by their doctors to keep medications to treat food allergies readily available.
 Know if your student is one of these special children.
 Encourage him/her to wear a Medic-Alert identification.

 Before any medications are administered, be certain you have on file the required Medication Release form with the parent and/or legal guardian signature and a statement written by a licensed physician stating the type of medication, dosage, and time it is to be administered.

+(For School Use)

+PRECIPITATING FACTORS AND/OR COMPLICATIONS

+INSTRUCTIONS:

-(For School Use) PRECIPITATING FACTORS AND/OR COMPLICATIONS INSTRUCTIONS: Notations by educators, nurses, and other designed personnel should be dated and signed.
-Narration should include information concerning precipitating factors and/or complications of the condition described above.
+Notations by educators, nurses, and other designed personnel should be dated and signed.

-ASTHMA

-- Condition: Asthma is a condition manifested by recurrent attacks of coughing, shortness of breath, and wheezing.
-The actual attack of asthma can be caused by either exposure to allergic factors, an acute infection, or one of many irritative phenomenons such as smoke, sharp odors, sudden cooling, excessive exercise, fatigue, or even an emotional upset. - Treatment: 70-90% of children with asthma seldom need special consideration.
-These children may take medication occasionally or when an attack occurs.
-A child with chronic asthma is dependent on medication every day. - Limits: Do not be over-protective.
-Most children with asthma can participate in regular activities with other children most of the time.
-Do not begin gym activities when a child has noticeable symptoms.
-Discontinue gym activities if an asthmatic attack develops. - Management: Report acute attacks to the principal or his/her designee to obtain appropriate medical management.
-Know your student and the factors which are likely to precipitate an attack.
-If a student has been identified as being asthmatic and requires medication, school personnel should follow current policies regarding administering medication to children at school.
-If 10-15 minutes after administration of medication to relieve an attack relief is not seen, you should notify a parent/guardian immediately.
-Before any medications are administered, be certain you have on file the required Medication Release Form with parent/guardian signature and a statement written by a licensed physician stating the type of medication, dosage, and time it is to be given.

-Instructions: Notations by educators, nurses, and other designated personnel should be dated and signed.
 Narration should include information concerning precipitating factors and/or complications of the condition described above.